 - refined products are the output from crude oil refineries that are primarily used as fuels by consumers.
 Refined products include gasoline, diesel fuel, aviation fuel, kerosene and heating oil.
 Diesel fuel, kerosene and heating oil are also referred to as distillates; - transmix is a mixture that forms when different refined products are transported in pipelines.
-Transmix is fractionated and blended into usable refined products; - liquefied petroleum gases or LPGs are liquids produced as by-products of the crude oil refining process and in connection with natural gas production.
-LPGs include gas liquids such as butane, natural gasoline and propane; - blendstocks are products blended with refined products to change or enhance their characteristics such as increasing a gasoline's octane or oxygen content.
-Blendstocks include alkylates and oxygenates; and - crude oil, which includes condensate, is a naturally occurring unrefined petroleum product recovered from underground that is used as feedstock by refineries, splitters and petrochemical facilities.
+Transmix is fractionated and blended into usable refined products; - LPGs are liquids produced as by-products of the crude oil refining process and in connection with natural gas production.
+LPGs include gas liquids such as butane, natural gasoline and propane; - crude oil, which includes condensate, is a naturally occurring unrefined petroleum product recovered from underground that is used as feedstock by refineries, splitters and petrochemical facilities.